CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The `1e16` is the minimum amount a holder should have to produce one token on the XRPL submitting one transaction.

 The `totalTokenSupply` here is the total issued amount on the chain.
-For the XRPL chain we take simply total supply, but for the coreum chain we take the total supply divided by the token decimals, since the coreum chain uses the integer for the amounts, but XRPL float.
+For the XRPL chain we take simply total supply, but for the Coreum chain we take the total supply divided by the token decimals, since the Coreum chain uses the integer for the amounts, but XRPL uses float.

 The `complexityCoefficient` is coefficient we use to improve the `risks handling`.
 Without that coefficient the formula provides a `risks handling` when an account holding the total supply is able to produce `significant amount`